elhaj101/Souma-s-Events/docs/README.md

   - Contact information, including address and multiple email contacts for inquiries.
   - Social media links (Facebook, Twitter, Instagram, LinkedIn).
   - Legal notices and copyright information.
-- **Carousel**: Showcases different services with images and descriptions.
+- **Carousel**: Showcases different services with images and descriptions and buttons which take the user directly to the relevant page.
+- **Marketing grid**: Takes the user to relevant pages within the website when clicking on the interactive button links..
 - **Event Categories**: Lists various event types such as:
   - Weddings
   - Baby Showers